mapgears/scribeui/README.markdown

 ScribeUI is an application to create mapfiles with many scale levels.

-To get the latest release, clone this repo and then checkout v0.1.2
+To get the latest release, clone this repo and then checkout tags/v0.2

+*If you are updating from a previous version, please follow the migration instructions at the end of this document before checking out.*

 Requirements
 ------------